jayunit100/puppet-airgapped-controlplane-master/README.md

 # Can I run puppet to control stuff inside of a firewall ?

 Hell yes.
 Puppet agents can do one off connections to their hosts !
+Puppet agents can run in cron jobs pretty easily, and these jobs will just periodically check in with a master and do what needs to be done https://puppet.com/docs/puppet/5.5/man/agent.html  .
+That said, a later implementation of this might actually use a master but that will be harder (...impossible...).

 # how ?